 Recipe List Actions

 This makes a wonderful, filling meal-in -a-dish.
 I really suggest to those of you who have never made chicken stock that you follow the recipe and try it.
-Even though there are several commercial canned chicken stocks on the market, there's nothing like the flavor of homemade stock.
-Not to mention the aroma that fills your house while it's cooking!
+Even though there are several very good commercial chicken stocks on the market, there's nothing like the flavor of homemade stock; not to mention the aroma that fills your house while it's cooking!

 • 1 whole chicken